cbcurrier3/updateDynamicIP/README.md

 1. Copy the script in a folder (within the Management Server)
 2. Give it execution permission
-3. Put the script in crontab
+3. Put the script in crontab (for example you can run this job each 10 minutes)

 ### Notes